 During the time that pages are being skipped by the cleanup process, free space is not released to the database, and space is not reclaimed until the next scheduled online defragmentation occurs.
 In the meantime, processing requirements can cause the database to grow.
 In particular, when bulk deletions or other bulk changes coincide with database additions, significant growth can occur.
 In addition, space from the deletion of long values is not returned to the database by online defragmentation.
 As a result of these conditions, the directory database on domain controllers running Windows 2000 Server can actually increase in size following a bulk deletion.

-Two improvements in the Windows Server 2003 processing of free space eliminate the database growth problems that can result from large-scale bulk deletions:
+Two improvements in the Windows Server 2003 and later processing of free space eliminate the database growth problems that can result from large-scale bulk deletions: